davidmigloz/langchain_dart/docs/modules/model_io/models/chat_models/integrations/ollama.md

 ### Tool calling

-`ChatOllama` now offers support for native tool calling.
+`ChatOllama` offers support for native tool calling.
 This enables a model to answer a given prompt using tool(s) it knows about, making it possible for models to perform more complex tasks or interact with the outside world.
 It follows the standard [LangChain.dart tools API](/modules/model_io/models/chat_models/how_to/tools.md), so you can use it in the same way as you would with other providers that support tool-calling (e.g. `ChatOpenAI`, `ChatAnthropic`, etc.).

 **Notes:**
 - Tool calling requires [Ollama 0.3.0](https://github.com/ollama/ollama/releases/tag/v0.3.0) or newer.
 - Streaming tool calls is not supported at the moment.
 - Not all models support tool calls.
-Check the Ollama catalogue for models that have the `Tools` tag (e.g. [`llama3.1`](https://ollama.com/library/llama3.1)).
+Check the Ollama catalogue for models that have the `Tools` tag (e.g. [`llama3.1`](https://ollama.com/library/llama3.1) or [`llama3-groq-tool-use`](https://ollama.com/library/llama3-groq-tool-use)).
+- At the moment, small models like `llama3.1` [cannot reliably maintain a conversation alongside tool calling definitions](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#llama-3.1-instruct).
+They can be used for zero-shot tool calling, but for multi-turn conversations it's recommended to use larger models like `llama3.1:70b` or `llama3.1:405b`.

 ```dart
 const tool = ToolSpec(